joshmenden/aocplz/README.md

 If no templates directory or files are provided, the program will use this repo's latest files from Github.

+### Customization

+As shipped, the `solution.rb` file is setup to use some helper methods from the `activesupport` gem and also comes ready to read in the input data from the day's puzzle.

+But what if you want to code in Golang?
+Python?
+Typescript?

+Easy.
+All you need to do is create a `templates` directory somewhere, and put all the files that you would want copied for each day into that directory.
+Make sure that they end with `.tmpl` (which will be stripped when they are copied into the day's puzzle folder).

+Set your `templates` directory's full path to the `AOCPLZ_TEMPLATES_DIR` environment variable, and comma-separate the files in that folder in the `AOCPLZ_TEMPLATE_FILES` variable.

+You can then put whatever you want into these files and they will get copied into each day!

+(Note: a `TODO` here would be to programatically iterate over all files in the template folder removing the need for the `AOCPLZ_TEMPLATE_FILES` variable)

 ## Installation

 You need Golang.
 Download it [here](https://go.dev/dl/) then make sure the `go version` runs succesfully.